getstalkr/github-commits-feed/README.md

 ##### PaaS/BaaS/FaaS

-Those are the services where you any stalkr micro service–such as the one whose documentation you're reading.
+Those are the services where you deploy any stalkr micro service–such as the one whose documentation you're reading.

 More information on these topics can be found at [Server](#server).